CS-433/ml-project-2-svm/README.md

 ## Data

 The authors were not allowed to add the the dataframe to the repository, since it is property of [STIP – Chair of Science Technology and Innovation Policy](https://www.epfl.ch/labs/stip/).
-Therefore, the user should contact them to obtain it.
+In order to obtain the dataframe please contact [Prakhar Gupta](prakhar.gupta@epfl.ch).
-The obtained CSV file needs to be added to the `data` folder, that needs to be created in the repository by the user.
+The obtained CSV file needs to be added to the `data` folder under the name of `modelready_220423.csv`.
+The folder needs to be created in the repository by the user.

 ## SetUp

-- Create the folder named `data` and add the dataframe named `modelready_220423.csv` inside tha folder

 - Download the necessary requirements with

     ```bash
     pip install -r requirements.txt
     ```

+- Create the folder named `data` and add the dataframe named `modelready_220423.csv` inside tha folder.

+- To facilitate reproducibility we provide [here](https://drive.google.com/drive/folders/1EkwTVS9IfSViPfPVWtvFV_oOuI9_NL7u?usp=sharing) the parameters of BERT after the finetuning.
+Please add both model to the `models` folder.

 ## Folders and Files